tacodevs/taskcollect/README.md

 **Version 1.0 is set to be released on 9 January 2023.**

 Internal testing (testing by the developers) will begin on 3 January at the latest.
-External testing should begin approximately two weeks later.
+External testing should begin approximately two weeks later after the version 1.0 release.

 ## Description